Chords + Lyrics | Everybody’s Talkin’ (capo 4)

 I can turn most songs into an acoustic guitar arrangement.
 Over the years, it has become a speciality of mine.

-When I first heard Everybody’s Talkin’, it was the Harry Nilsson version on the radio, I liked it but didn’t at the time have the ability to work it out.
+When I first heard Everybody’s Talkin’, it was the Harry Nilsson version on the radio.
+I liked it but didn’t have the ability to work it out at the time.

-A few years later I heard the Stephen Stills version and loved it, so much so I ignored learning the famous version.
+A few years later, I heard the Stephen Stills version and loved it—so much that I ignored learning the famous version.
+Stephen plays it in a much more laid-back style, and I developed my own alternative take on that.

-Now, many, many years later when I work this out from the original, I have to admit it has defeated me, I can’t make Everybody’s Talkin’ work on one acoustic guitar.
+Now, many years later, as I revisit the original, I have to admit it has defeated me—I simply can’t make Everybody’s Talkin’ work on a single acoustic guitar.

-After three days of trying, I’ve given up, I have to have a bass player or a 2nd guitar playing rhythms on beats 1, and 2 +, I simply can’t incorporate that bass line movement into the fast picking.
+After three days of trying, I’ve given up.
+I need either a bass player or a second guitar to hold down the rhythm on beats 1 and 2 +.
+Without that, I can’t integrate the bass movement into the fast picking.

-Along with this steady rhythm, the fast picking sounds great, here’s a link to the transcription in TAB: Everybody’s Talkin’ – Guitar Lesson with TAB.
+With a steady rhythm underneath, though, the picking sounds fantastic.
+Here’s a link to the transcription in TAB: Everybody’s Talkin’ – Guitar Lesson with TAB.

 The verse uses these chords (there’s TAB for this too):